 We do not routinely activate email or intranet accounts for temporary staff, including those on temporary contracts, agency workers, unpaid workers or volunteers and consultants.
 Those who do not use e-communications systems will be asked to confirm that they have read and understood the E-Communications Policy before their IT account is activated.

-The policy will be reviewed regularly.

 8. Good Practice Guidance

 The Internet